Diana Kelly Levey

 • Follow design blogs and websites: Websites like Behance, Dribbble, and Design Week are design inspiration and trends treasure troves.
 They feature some of the top designers.
 Make it a habit to browse through these sites regularly.

 • Check out logo maker blogs like those on DesignHill, 99designs, and others.
 See what your competitors are creating on these platforms and social media.
+It might even be helpful to look at business cards for examples.
 Here are some of the best freelance writing websites.

 • Join online communities: Platforms like Reddit and LinkedIn have numerous design communities where designers from around the world share their work, discuss trends, and give feedback on how to create a logo.
 Being a part of these communities can give you invaluable insights into the current design landscape.